locka99/cpp-to-rust-book/features_of_rust/multthreading.md

 By that we mean:

 * No two threads should be able to modify the same data at the same time.
 This is called a data race.
+Data races are bad news because data can be corrupted, potentially causing a crash.
-* No two threads should obtain mutually exclusive locks to each other's resources that could cause deadlock i.e. thread one obtains a lock on B and waits on A, while thread two obtains a lock on A and waits on B. When this happen both threads are locked forever.
+* No two threads should obtain mutually exclusive locks to each other's resources that could cause deadlock i.e. thread one obtains a lock on B and waits on A, while thread two obtains a lock on A and waits on B. When this happen both threads are locked forever and a program can freeze.
 * No race conditions.
 Where the order of thread execution produces unpredictable results.
-This can be caused by failing to manage
+This can be caused by failing to manage control the inputs and outputs of threads, or failing to wait correctly for threads to complete.
+For example if the main thread terminates without terminating a worker thread, the worker may not clean up properly.
+* APIs that can be called by multiple threads must ensure to protect their data structures to prevent any of the problems above from arising.
+Sometimes APIs take the easy way out and stuff all their context into a context object and it is up to the caller to ensure the thread safety.

+Therefore there is a necessary discipline required for multithreading or bad things will happen.

 ### Protecting shared data